SuihanGu/HeritageFusionSHM/README.md

 ## 📘 Project Overview

-The **SHM-System** is a web-based platform for visualizing real-time and historical structural health data, including settlement, tilt, crack width, and water level.
-It integrates multiple sensors and provides **trend analysis, automatic refresh, and predictive insights**.
+The **SHM-System** is a web-based platform for structural health monitoring developed based on a Transformer Encoder-CNN hybrid deep learning model.
+It visualizes real-time and historical structural health data, including settlement, tilt, crack width, and water level.
+The system integrates multiple sensors and provides **trend analysis, automatic refresh, and predictive insights** through multi-step ahead predictions (60 minutes).
+The Transformer Encoder captures long-range temporal dependencies, while 1D-CNN extracts local features, enabling accurate multi-source data fusion and prediction.
 The system is suitable for historical building preservation, infrastructure monitoring, and research applications.

 ---